zcp/ipfs/README.md

 ## install native IPFS
     $ cd native_IPFS
+    $ unzip vendor.zip
     $ make install

 Our fine-grained compression strategy IPFS has all the source code dependencies in the "vendor" folder.
+When the vendor.zip file is extracted, the following items are obtained.